UK Dance Courses

 There are no clearly set paths set for Dance students, but different avenues will open up once graduated.
 While many will aspire to be on stage, lots of performers move into areas such as choreography, direction, company manager and project management.
 Teaching is also another popular destination and joint honours degrees are available for students who wish to complete both.
 All of these roles require a complex knowledge of Dance and by studying the degree at a UK university, you will be well equipped for the years ahead.

 - Typical International Baccalaureate requirements: 34 points.

 - Typical IELTS requirements: 6.5 overall, with no lower than 6.0 in any one component.

 Where can I study Dance in the UK?

-To learn more about the best Dance universities in the UK, find details on the top ten ranking Dance and Drama universities in the Guardian University Guide 2018 below:
+To learn more about the best Dance universities in the UK, find details on the top ten ranking Dance and Drama schools in the Guardian University Guide 2019 below: